akshaypunwatkar/Image-captioning-on-flickerdata/README.md

 * Use a CNN encoder & RNN decoder to train the model for caption prediction
 * Test the model on a test dataset

-The model was adjusted and trained to fir our requiremets for the app.
+The model was adjusted and trained to fit our requiremets for the app.

 ### Sample Output